RevealedSoulEven/XposedPhotosFIX/README.md

 - SoulEven : for my lazy brain (aka Ayush Maurya)
 - My School : for giving me boring lectures so I got enough time to make this
-- [VarunS2002](https://github.com/VarunS2002/) : for this readme and basic Xposed Hook template
 - [LSPosed](https://github.com/LSPosed/LSPosed/) : for nothing hehe
 - My PC : for not responding the entire time
 - Google : for making such a useless Photos app that required me to separate the folders